Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Analysis

 \section{Analysis}

-We first study performance differences between our best model and the text-only model for varying sentence lengths, shown in Figure~\ref{fig:error}.
-Both models do worse on longer sentences, which is not surprising since the corresponding parse trees tend to be more complex.
+\paragraph{Effect of sentence length.} Figure~\ref{fig:error} shows performance differences between our best model and the text-only model for varying sentence lengths.
+Both models do worse on longer sentences, as expected since the corresponding parse trees tend to be more complex.
 The performance difference between our best model and the text-only model increases with sentence length.
-This may also be expected, since longer sentences are more likely to have multiple prosodic phrases and disfluencies.
+This is likely because longer sentences more often have multiple prosodic phrases and disfluencies.

-Because sentence boundaries are given, and so many sentences in spontaneous speech are short, there is a possibility that the benefit from prosody is mainly related to disfluencies.
-Table \ref{tab:text_vs_best} presents parse scores on the subset of fluent and disfluent sentences, suggesting that this may be the case.
+\paragraph{Effect of disfluencies.} Table \ref{tab:text_vs_best} presents parse scores on the subsets of fluent and disfluent sentences, showing that the performance gain is in the disfluent set (65\% of the dev set sentences).
+Because sentence boundaries are given, and so many fluent sentences in spontaneous speech are short, there is less potential for benefit from prosody in the fluent set.

-We use the Berkeley Parser Analyzer \cite{Kummerfeld2012} to compare the types of errors made by the different parsers.\footnote{This analysis omits the 1\% of the sentences that did not have timing information. } Table~\ref{tab:error_rel} presents the relative error reductions over the text-only baseline achieved by the text + $p$ model and our best model, for disfluent sentences.

-This analysis shows that, by including only pause information, we see the largest improvements on PP attachment and Modifier attachment errors.
+\paragraph{Types of errors.} We use the Berkeley Parser Analyzer \cite{Kummerfeld2012} to compare the types of errors made by the different parsers.\footnote{This analysis omits the 1\% of the sentences that did not have timing information. } Table~\ref{tab:error_rel} presents the relative error reductions over the text-only baseline achieved by the text + $p$ model and our best model for disfluent sentences.
+The two models differ in the types of error reductions they provide.
+Including pause information gives largest improvements on PP attachment and Modifier attachment errors.
 Adding the remaining acoustic-prosodic features helps to correct more types of attachment errors, especially VP and NP attachment.
-The text + $p$ model and the best model differ quite a bit in the types of error reductions they provide.
-A more detailed analysis of what information each type of acoustic-prosodic feature is capturing would be an interesting topic for future work.

 Figure~\ref{fig:tree} demonstrates one case where the pause feature helps in correcting a PP attachment error made by a text-only parser.
-Other interesting examples (see Appendix) are those where the learned f0/E features are valuable in avoiding NP attachment errors in cases where the audio reveals a prominent word at the constituent boundary, even though there is no pause at that word.
+Other interesting examples (see Appendix \ref{app:examples}) suggest that the learned f0/E features help reduce NP attachment errors where the audio reveals a prominent word at the constituent boundary, even though there is no pause at that word.